levibostian/ExpressjsBlanky/docs/SETUP.md

 It's recommended that you create a `.env` for (1) production (2) testing (3) running tests and development.
 3 in total.

-Check out `.env.example`.
+Check out `app/.env.example`.
 It has comments on the file explaining each piece for you to fill out.

 After you create each of the `.env` files, [encrypt these secrets using `cici`](https://github.com/levibostian/cici/#getting-started).